evshiron/rocm_lab/README.md

 Prebuilt wheels are built by [GitHub Actions](https://github.com/evshiron/rocm_lab/actions) and can now be found in [GitHub Releases](https://github.com/evshiron/rocm_lab/releases).

+It's worth noting that these wheels are built using GitHub's `ubuntu-latest` runner, which is Ubuntu 22.04 right now.
+There might be dynamic linking issues when used in other systems.
+If it does, consider building a Docker container instead.

 ### How to use

 Simple download the wheel you want and install it with: